 - Learner instructions: these are provided in Section 2 of this document to aid the learner with the relevant knowledge and understanding of the assessment.
 It must be shared with the learner not less than 5 days before the assessment to enable them to become familiar with the topics on which they will be questioned.
 They aim to assist the learner to be fully prepared for the assessment.
-The document can be read in conjunction with the learner's brief to help build the learner's confidence in readiness for the final verbal brief by the assessor prior to the assessment.
-It will highlight the learner's right to appeal assessment decisions. - Assessor guidance: this can be found within this assessment pack and provides the centre assessor with the relevant information to carry out the assessment in accordance with the awarding bodies' requirements.
-Recording forms can be found in Appendix 3 to facilitate assessment and provide an audit trail.
-It will provide guidance to assessors to enable them to develop a range of structured questions. - Learner's projects: to be made available to the assessor prior to the discussion.
+The document can be read in conjunction with the learner's brief to help build the learner's confidence in readiness for the final verbal brief by the external assessor prior to the assessment.
+It will highlight the learner's right to appeal assessment decisions. - Centre guidance: this can be found within this assessment pack and provides the centre with the relevant information to support the assessment.
+Example recording forms can be found in Appendix 4 to facilitate preparation for assessment and provide an audit trail for external assessors.
+It will provide guidance to external assessors to enable them to develop a range of structured guestions. - Learner's projects: to be made available to the external assessor prior to the discussion.
 Learners are permitted to have their project materials with them for reference within the Professional Discussion.

-Preparation and planning for the Professional Discussion
+Preparation and planning for the professional discussion

-The project evidence shall be made available to City & Guilds, via our electronic online portal, no less than two weeks prior to the Professional Discussion date to allow for preparation.
+The project evidence must be made available to City and Guilds, via our electronic online portal, no less than two weeks prior to the Professional Discussion date to allow for preparation.